vascadagama/data-science-practicum/taxi-orders-prediction/README.md

 The data is in the `taxi.csv` file.
 The number of orders is in the `num_orders` column.

 ## Tools/Libraries
-*Python, Pandas, Scikit-learn, Catboost, pmdarina, fbprophet, Statsmodels*
+*Python, Pandas, Scikit-learn, Catboost, pmdarima, fbprophet, Statsmodels*